 This usually involved a drink (one, or at most two) with friends in a cheap-n’-cheerful neighborhood bar, or a matinee at one of the Parisian cinemas that were rapidly becoming homes-away-from-home.

 But there was also the (gleeful) prospect of spending a few hours roaming free museums and galleries in Paris.
-There are a surprising number– 14, to be precise– of city-operated museums that charge absolutely nothing for entry to their permanent collections.
-And they’re both extensive and fascinating.
+There are a surprising number– 14, to be precise– of city-operated museums that charge absolutely zero for entry to their permanent collections.
+And their collections?
+Both extensive and fascinating.

 These are my favorite free collections in the capital– places I return to again and again to take a breath, disconnect from phones and computers, and take in some art/history/sculpture/photography without denting my budget.
 You can scroll down further for a full list.